NinthTechMC/GTNEIOrePlugin/README.md

 See the lang files for more details

 ## Contribution: Supporting Extra Dimensions
-Currently, the only supported extra mod is Twilight Forest.
+Currently, the only supported extra mod (outside of GC) is Twilight Forest.

 If you want to add support to other mods here's how:
 - See `ModMain.java`, register the dimension in the config.
 Also set the default icon here
 - See `assets/gtnoppiston/lang/en_US.lang`.
 Add the localization entry for the dimension
     - If the dimension name is "Foo Bar", the localization key is `gtnop.world.FooBar.name`
 - That's it.
 Test it and open a PR